The Gold Medal

 In recent years, the Gold Medal has launched the careers of:

 Michael Petrov (cello, 2014) studied at the Yehudi Menuhin School and, since 2009, at the Guildhall School with Louise Hopkins.
-In 2013 Michael was selected for representation by Young Classical Artists Trust (YCAT) and has been selected as an ECHO Rising Star for the 2014/15 season.
-During his studies Michael has won numerous prizes and awards including 2nd Prize in the 2012 International Brahms Competition in Austria and 1st Prize in the 2011 International Suggia Competition in Porto.
+In 2013 Michael was selected for representation by Young Classical Artists Trust (YCAT) and was selected as an ECHO Rising Star for the 2014/15 season.
+During his studies Michael won numerous prizes and awards including 2nd Prize in the 2012 International Brahms Competition in Austria and 1st Prize in the 2011 International Suggia Competition in Porto.
 In 2012 he performed at the Weill Recital Hall as part of Guildhall Artists at Carnegie Hall and as a soloist he performed Prokofiev’s Sinfonia Concertante at the Barbican, conducted by Gianandrea Noseda, Saint-Saëns’s Concerto No.1 at St. John’s Smith Square.
-Michael is currently on the Guildhall Artist Masters programme of Advanced Instrumental Studies and is generously supported by The Derek Butler Scholarship, the Hattori Foundation and the Martin Musical Scholarship Fund.
+Michael studied on the Guildhall Artist Masters programme of Advanced Instrumental Studies.

 Magdalena graduated from the Opera Course under the guidance of Rudolf Piernay.
 In the 2012/13 season she returned to the Teatr Wielki Opera Narodowa to perform the title role in Halka by Stanisław Moniuszko.
 She has also sung with Wrocław Opera House, Glyndebourne Festival and Clonter Opera and for a number of years she performed with Gdańsk Chamber Opera.